qwinsi/tex2typst-webapp/README.md

 Translate LaTeX or TeX math markup to typst in your browser.

 This project is a Web UI wrapper.
-The core algorithm is implemented by [curvenote/tex-to-typst](https://github.com/curvenote/tex-to-typst).
+The core algorithm is implemented in [qwinsi/tex2typst](https://github.com/qwinsi/tex2typst).

 ## Trying Online